GabrielBCarvalho/Evolutionary-Algorithm-Car/README.md

 # Evolutionary-Algorithm-Car
-Populations of cars that learns to drive using Evolutionary Algorithms
+Populations of cars that learn to drive using Evolutionary Algorithms